 7-1 Bone

-Bone tissue is a type of connective tissue that has two main components: resident cells originated from the mesenchyme and a mineralized extracellular matrix.
+Bones are made of a specialized type of connective tissue formed by resident cells derived from the mesenchyme and by a hard mineralized extracellular matrix.

-The extracellular matrix of the bone is quite unique, as it is composed of an organic portion and a mineralized portion.
+The bone extracellular matrix is quite unique, as it is formed by an organic portion and a hard mineralized portion.
+It has the following main features:

-– The presence of many other kinds of molecules in the fundamental extracellular matrix, mainly proteoglycans and glycoproteins, some of which are exclusive or characteristic of bone tissue.
+- Beside the collagen fibers, the organic portion of the extracellular matrix contains proteoglycans and glycoproteins, some of which are exclusive to or characteristic of bones.

-– Bone matrix is calcified due to the deposition of hydroxyapatite crystals (formed from calcium phosphate) on the collagen fibrils.
+- The inorganic part of matrix is calcified due to the deposition of calcium phosphate on the collagen fibrils forming hydroxyapatite crystals.
+The teeth extracellular matrix undergoes similar processes.

 NEXT PAGE